Jahia/jahia-scriptrunner/README.md

         </DataSource>
       </DataSources>

-Also, if you need to provide another database driver version or JAR, you will need to modify the shell scripts to add a classpath JVM option to point to your database driver JAR.
+Also, if you need to provide another database driver version or JAR, you will need to modify the classPath property to include the driver's JAR path:

-Here is an example of using the tool with a custom driver JAR :

-    java -classpath mysql-connector-java-5.1.26.jar:target/jahia-scriptrunner-1.0-SNAPSHOT-with-deps.jar org.jahia.server.tools.scriptrunner.ScriptRunner -x scriptFile=/Users/loom/java/deployments/jahia-6.6/apache-tomcat-7.0.23/webapps/ROOT/WEB-INF/var/db/sql/schema/mysql/jackrabbit-schema.sql -d /Users/loom/java/deployments/jahia-6.6/apache-tomcat-7.0.23/webapps/ROOT sqlExecute.groovy

-For practical reasons you might want to copy the jahia-scriptrunner.sh/.bat script and add your driver JARs to the classpath.
+    # The classPath setting is used to build a class loader in which the script will be executed.
+You might want to customize
+    # this setting if you are bringing your own database driver and want to automatically include it in the script class
+    # loader.
+    classPath=mysql-connector-java-5.1.26.jar,${baseDirectory}/WEB-INF/classes,${baseDirectory}/WEB-INF/lib/*.jar

 Examples
 --------